AllenBoynton/MGD1608/README.md

 https://github.com/AllenBoynton/MGD-1608

-3 Sprites - I have more than that but the Bi-Plane, Bullet and Star, 4 enemy planes, 2 ally planes, etc.
+3 Sprites - I have more than that but the Bi-Plane, Bullet and Star, enemy planes, 2 ally planes, etc.

-2 Sound Effects - Sound of planes, gunfire sound, thunderstorm sound plus many more
+2 Sound Effects - Sound of planes, gunfire sound, power up sound plus many more

 1 Type of input control (tap) - Release of tap fires bullets